yu-cheng-kuo-28/Top-7-pct-Give-Me-Some-Credit-Kaggle/README.md

 ## (1) Introduction

 - It's a [closed cometition on Kaggle in 2011](https://www.kaggle.com/c/GiveMeSomeCredit/overview).
 Competitors were required to predict credit deault based on an unbalanced dataset with target having (0, 1) = (93.32% , 6.68%).
 Therefore, the model evaluation metric was AUC.
 - No.1 ~ No.3 won prizes.
 No.4 ~ No.11 won gold medals.
 No.12 ~ No.50 won silver medals.
 No.51 ~ No.100 won bronze medals.
 - I did this project in 2020/06 as the final project of the *graduate level* course **"R Computing for Business Data Analytics"** of *department of MIS* in NCCU.
 In addition, I got ***97 (A+)*** in this course.
 - After thorough feature engineering, I leveraged LR, RF & XGBoost, then did a double-layer stacking.
 Finally, I got ***14.83% (17/924) on public leaderboard*** and ***6.82% (63/924) on private leaderboard***, which equivalent to getting a ***bronze medal*** in this long closed competition.

 ## (2) Literature Review

+Before we get started, let's take a close look at recommendations from those top-tier competitors.

 ### 2-1 Alec Stephenson • (1st in this Competition) • 9 years ago • Options • Report • Reply